Hakkâri Province: History

 In the 14th century, Timur devastated the urban centers of Mesopotamia.
 His conquest of Baghdad and especially the destruction of Tikrit affected the Syrian Orthodox Church, which sheltered near Nineveh at Mar Mattai Monastery.
-Following the destruction of Christians in the region, the Ismailis and Sunni and Shi'a Muslims was attacked indiscriminately by Timur during the second part of the 14th century.
+Following the destruction of Christians in the region, the Ismailis and Sunni and Shi'a Muslims were attacked indiscriminately by Timur during the second part of the 14th century.
 The few survivors sought refuge among the Assyrians of Hakkari and the surrounding region.
 This region also produced many bishops and patriarchs as hereditary succession was used to prevent a full ecclesiastical collapse of the church.
 By the 16th century, the Assyrians disappeared from many cities where they previously thrived, such as in Tabriz and Nisibis.
 The head of the Church of the East moved from Baghdad to Maragheh by 1553.

 Ottoman control

-Although the region was nominally under Ottoman control since the 16th century, it was administered as Emirate of Hakkâri by its Kurdish and Assyrian inhabitants.
+Although the region was nominally under Ottoman control since the 16th century, it was administered as Emirate of Hakkâri by its Kurdish inhabitants.
 Kurds also settled Armenian farmers in the region.
 The situation changed after the Badr Khan rule and the Tanzimat reforms as the Ottomans were now able to extend their full control unopposed.
 The region was part of Van Vilayet during the Ottoman era as Hakkari sanjak with Başkale serving as capital, except from 1880 to 1888 where it was elevated to vilayet status.
 As of 1920, Hakkari was producing lead.
 The lead, which came from a government owned mine, was used to make bullets.

 Massacres of Badr Khan

 In the 19th century, several competing Kurdish centers began emerging in the region.
 Mir Muhammed, the Kurdish Emir of the Soran Emirate, situated around Rawandiz was able to depose his rivals and control a region stretching from Mardin to Persian Azerbaijan.
-He was however defeated in battle when he tried to subdue the Assyrians of Hakkari in 1838.

 The Ottomans, seeking to consolidate their control of the region, engaged him in a costly war which eventually led to the dissolution of his Emirate.
 After the fall of his main rival, Bedir Khan Beg of Bohtan sought to extend his dominion by annexing the Assyrian regions in Hakkari.
 He took advantage of a rift between the patriarch Shimun XVII Abraham and Nur Allah, the Emir of Hakkari.
 Bedir Khan allied with Nur Allah and attacked the Assyrians of Hakkari in the summer of 1843, massacring them and taking those who survived as slaves.
 Another massacre was inflicted in 1846 on the Tyari tribe, also residing in Hakkari.
 The western powers, alarmed by the massacres pressured the Ottomans to intervene and the Emir of Bohtan was ultimately defeated and exiled to Crete in 1847.